 Read More: Best End of the World Movies of All Time

 4. Two Lovers (2008)

-Leonard Kraditor is an emotionally distraught man after his split from his fiancé after the discovery of the fact that they can never have healthy children.
+Leonard Kraditor is emotionally distraught after his split from his fiancé when they discover that they can never have healthy children.
 He attempts suicide several times until his life turns around.
 Two women come into his life, Sandra and Michelle, and Leonard begins to rediscover the purpose of life as he begins to develop emotions for the both of them.
-James Gray’s unique take on infidelity, promises and realization is hugely underrated.
+James Gray’s unique take on infidelity, promises, and realization is hugely underrated.
 ‘Two Lovers’ is one beautiful reminder of the old age romantic movies where the heart had the final word.
 Enchantingly made, this movie is a lovable watch for all cinema lovers.
-Joaquin Phoenix is excellent as ever with Gwyneth Paltrow and Vinessa Shaw giving some excellent on-screen performances.
+Joaquin Phoenix is excellent as ever, with Gwyneth Paltrow and Vinessa Shaw giving excellent on-screen performances.

 Read More: Best Guilty Pleasure Movies of All Time